ian-ross/old-blog/static/programming-bio.markdown

 Haskell exercise and as a way of learning some more about web programming, and it's really great.

+I currently have two clients I'm working with.
+One is my old research group in Bristol, for whom I'm writing data preparation tools (in **Fortran**, **C++** and, of all things, **Tcl/Tk**!) for the work they do with the UK Met Office Hadley Centre climate model.
+The other is a start-up company that's developing tools to make Bayesian statistical methods (in particular Markov chain Monte Carlo for complex models) accessible to more scientists.
+This is nominally a **Haskell** contract, with a backend based on **Yesod**, but I've also been doing a lot of **JavaScript** work for the front end, including a data visualisation library that works with **AngularJS** -- that's still at a relatively early stage of development, but I think it's quite neat and might be something that could be pretty useful.

-In my spare time between paid work, I'm going to try to "Haskellise" some of the huge pile of unfinished and nascent ideas that I have lying around.
+In my totally inadequate spare time between paid work, I'm going to try to "Haskellise" some of the huge pile of unfinished and nascent ideas that I have lying around.
 Should be fun!

 [^1]: Computers have got smaller over the years.
 Washing machines,